d12frosted/elpa-mirror/gnu/vertico-readme.txt

   • [Doom Emacs Vertico Module]: Vertico is Doom's default completion system.
+  • [Crafted Emacs Completion Module]: Vertico and Corfu are used for completion.
+  • [Prot's Emacs configuration]: Vertico and Corfu are used for completion.
+  • [Emacs Completion Explained] (2022-07-19) by Andrew Tropin.
   • [Emacs Minibuffer Completions] (2022-02-12) by Greg Yut.
   • [Vertico Extensions for Emacs] (2022-01-08) by Karthik Chikmagalur.
   • [Using Emacs Episode 80 - Vertico, Marginalia, Consult and Embark]